anazalu/avta-openvidu/README.md

 ## Description
+Test case to:
-Test case to record an openVidu call with three users sharing video and collect video, audio and network trace.
+- record an openVidu call with three users sharing video
+- collect video, audio and network trace

 ## What needs to be installed:
 - sox